 In Orange, California, Southwest Cairn Rescue saves Cairns in the tri-state area (California, Nevada, and New Mexico).
 Each terrier they rescue gets micro-chipped with the shelter as the primary contact, so the dog will never really be lost again.
 Southwest Cairn Rescue makes sure that their dogs go to only the most suitable homes!

-The Cairn Terrier Club of America (CTCA) promotes the Cairn race through superior breeding.
+If you’re looking for a reputable Cairn Terrier club, the Cairn Terrier Club of America (CTCA) promotes the Cairn race through superior breeding.
 The organization’s goal is to produce Cairns that meet the standards of the American Kennel Club and encourage participation in shows.
-The club holds show events and maintains a breeder network.
+This national breed club holds show events and maintains a breeder network.

 The CTCA affiliates itself with many regional clubs – the Columbia River Cairn Terrier Club (CRCTC) being one of them.
 Based in the Portland-Vancouver area of Oregon and Washington, The CRCTC serves as a robust resource network for members that compete in various shows.